Osteoarthritis (OA)

 What is Osteoarthritis (OA)

 Osteoarthritis is a long-term condition where the joints in your body become inflamed and damaged.
+This inflammation comes from cartilage degeneration that protects the ends of your bones.
 Over time, the cartilage layer that protects the ends of your bones wears away and new spikes of bone develop.
-Without cartilage, the bones in the joint rub together, causing pain, swelling, stiffness and reduced movement.
+Without cartilage, the bones in the joint rub together, causing pain, swelling, stiffness and reduced mobility.
 This can make it harder for you to walk, climb stairs, or do other daily activities.

-The condition can affect any joint in your body, but often it affects the knees, hips, fingers, big toes, ankles and spine.
-It can worsen over time.
+The condition can affect any joint in your body, but often it affects the knees, hips, fingers, hands, big toes, ankles and spine.
+It can worsen over time with ageing and regular wear and tear.

 What are the symptoms?